tuvllms/tuvllms.github.io/_news/announcement_08253.md

 related_posts: false
 ---

-:speaking_head: Invited lectures at <a href='https://x.com/tuvllms/status/1962254717016269031/photo/1'>The New Turing Institute's GStar program</a>
+:speaking_head: Gave two invited lectures at <a href='https://x.com/tuvllms/status/1962254717016269031/photo/1'>The New Turing Institute's GStar program</a>